haiku/website/content/blog/kallisti5/2021-03-22_feb_2021_survey_results.md

 I've chosen the more interesting comments to include here (for better or worse)

-### If one sentence could summarize the biggest reason you don't use Haiku dailt, what would it be?
+### If one sentence could summarize the biggest reason you don't use Haiku daily, what would it be?

 * "I want to use a large external display with my laptop but it doesn't work"
 * "Lack of security: no disk encryption, no network security, no error-proof file system (all equal order of importance)."